 Results?
 Our pet’s lifespan is shortened.
 They are overweight, have food allergies, cancer, are diabetics and have all kinds of health problems.
 Hum……

 Then there are all kinds of dog food recalls, even in the so called excellent brand foods.
 So what can we do?
 I’m going to throw out some recommendations.
 I’ll start with the best case scenario and work down to the not best but “will do” scenario.

 - First you could make and feed your dog a well balanced raw food diet.
 What do I mean by that?
 Well, you can feed them raw meat, fresh vegetables and grains.
 (You can have the whole chicken ground so the bones and gizzard, heart and liver are included.
 You can also do this with beef, goat, and turkey.)

 - Second, if the raw meat is hard for you to handle, you can feed them cooked meat with fresh vegetables and grains.
 However, NEVER feed them cooked bones!
 Canned Salmon and Mackerel are excellent additions for canine diets!

 - Third, if you do not like cooking or your time is limited, you can buy dehydrated, freeze dried or frozen products (but caution: not all are created equal.)

 - Fourth, if you have to resort to dry kibble at least add canned food and water to the meal.
 Better yet, make your own ‘chicken soup’ or ‘beef stew’ to add to your dry kibble.

-We here at Poodle Mojo actually implement both raw and cooked meat.
+We at Poodle Mojo actually implement both raw and cooked meat.
 We make our own ‘canned’ foods.
-We have many different homemade formulas, however, we realize that for many simple is important.
-Life’s Abundance has both the dry and soft, wet canned foods.
+We have many different homemade formulas that we use.

 Remember to always check ingredients.
 Companies often change their ingredients or are bought out by another company.
 (Often a company that knows nothing about dog food.)